chenfei-wu/TaskMatrix/README.md

 ## Insight & Goal:
-One the one hand, ChatGPT (or LLMs) serves as a general interface that provides a broad and diverse understanding of a wide range of topics.
-On the other hand, Foundation Models serve as domain experts by providing deep knowledge in specific domains.
+One the one hand, **ChatGPT (or LLMs)** serves as a **general interface** that provides a broad and diverse understanding of a wide range of topics.
+On the other hand, **Foundation Models** serve as **domain experts** by providing deep knowledge in specific domains.
-By leveraging both general and deep knowledge, we aim at building an AI that is capable of handling a various of tasks.
+By leveraging **both general and deep knowledge**, we aim at building an AI that is capable of handling a various of tasks.

 ## Demo